This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-2. Heat the olive oil in a large pot over medium-high heat (we used a 6-quart Dutch oven).
-When the pot is hot, place the chicken thighs in a single layer and sear them on both sides until golden brown.
-Work in batches so you don’t crowd the pot.
-When the chicken thighs get brown, set them aside on a plate.
+• Heat the olive oil in a large pot over medium-high heat (a 6-quart Dutch oven works well).
+When the oil is hot, add the chicken thighs in a single layer and sear until golden brown on both sides.
+Work in batches to avoid crowding the pot.
+Transfer the browned chicken to a plate.

 Notes

-• If you can’t find preserved lemon, you can add 1 tablespoon of lemon zest and 2 tablespoons of chopped green olives.
-It won’t replace the flavor of the preserved lemon, but it will give some extra depth and complexity.
+Preserved lemon substitute: If you don’t have preserved lemon, use 1 tablespoon of lemon zest plus 2 tablespoons chopped green olives.
+It won’t taste exactly the same, but it adds similar tang and depth.

 • ¾ teaspoon cumin